kaikoh95/techtype-backend/README.md

 #### Future

 - Assumes we always only have one unique key property per node. (hence the upsert rather than explicit insert for #2 requirement).
 Maybe we can consider splitting it into 2 distinct operations.
+- Responses can get pretty large as we add more properties to the nodes and properties tables so we can consider pagination or caching in the future.
 - Add ability to auth different users since we're only using the service role key for now so anyone with the key can access the endpoints.
 - Caching of the data to reduce the number of queries to the database.
 - Add UI visualization of the data.